TalaikisInc/Quantrade/README.md

     await self.insert(df.dropna())
 ```

+If you need to access broker, symbol, system or period on your strategy - use ``self.info["broker"]``,...

 ## Issues

 * Yahoo dropped its data and as a concequence Quandl too.
 Project has some (very poor in my opinion) initial try to implement